lngarrett/bubba/README.md

 # camera-control

-A quick and simple RESTful API to BIND, written in Ruby / Sinatra.
-Provides the ability to add/remove entries with an existing BIND DNS architecture.

 A quick and simple RESTful API to control the sending of motion alerts for IP cameras.
 This program uses a leaky bucket alogrithim to reduce the noise from constant motion.

 I wrote this as a solution to prevent my phone from exploding with alerts when I was mowing the yard.
 Dropcam uses a simple 30-minute cooldown on push alerts, but I wanted something that gave me a little more control over how alerts are sent.